3 Minute Read

 If you have an Adjustable Rate Mortgage (ARM), Dave will almost always recommend you refinance into a fixed-rate mortgage.
 Even if you have to write a check to pay for the closing costs, it’s worth it to avoid the risk that your payments could go up when the rate adjusts.

 Because ARMs cost you in the long run, they are not a mortgage option we would recommend.
 And they aren't the only type of mortgage we advise against either.

 You May Also Like

 A lot of homeowners with second mortgages want to roll it into their first mortgage with a refinance.
 Not so fast!
-If the balance on your second mortgage is less than half of your annual income, pay it off in Baby Step 2.
-If not, go ahead and refinance it with the first mortgage and pay it off in Baby Step 6.
+If the balance on your second mortgage is less than half of your annual income, pay it off with the rest of your debt.
+If not, go ahead and refinance it with the first mortgage and pay it off after all your other debts are paid off.

 Going from 30 to 15

 When you buy a home, if you’re not paying cash, you should get no more than a 15-year mortgage.
 However, if you already have a 30-year mortgage and a good rate, you don’t have to go to the expense of refinancing just to get the shorter term.
 Just calculate what your monthly payment would be on a 15-year term and be disciplined about paying that amount.

 Try out our mortgage calculator to see what your payment will be with different interest rates and terms.